wikimedia/wikimedia-fundraising-tools/audit/paypal/README.md

 ## Overview (probably not complete)

 #### download_nightly.py
 This script uses an SFTP client to download files from the stfp server specified in the 'sftp:' config block.
 The files are then dropped in to the path specified in the 'incoming_path:' config value.
-Currently, the scrip is pulling  PayPal audit CSV files in down which are then used by the parse_nightly.py script.
+Currently, the script is pulling PayPal audit CSV files down which are then used by the parse_nightly.py script.

 #### parse_nightly.py